 - its slopes are fairly steep and its summit ridge is relatively narrow,

-- it is less frequented than Ślęża,
+- it is much less frequented than Ślęża,

 - in winter conditions the steep stretch of the waymarked route (blue stripes against white background) dropping from the summit ridge down the northwest side of the mountain turns into a fun, quarter-hour scramble which can be difficult to do without crampons or mini-crampons.